 This Spider Bread Bowl is the ULTIMATE Halloween dish!
 It’s super easy to make and perfect for your favorite dip!
 Spook all of the ghouls and goblins in the most delicious way!

-Hey, all your ghouls and goblins, it’s the time of year where we all get to dress up in a costume (or depending on your age bracket – wear as little as possible), get spooky, stuff our faces with candy, and watch Hocus Pocus on repeat.
+Hey, all your ghouls and goblins, it’s the time of year when we all get to dress up in a costume (or depending on your age bracket – wear as little as possible), get spooky, stuff our faces with candy, and watch Hocus Pocus on repeat.
 Okay, maybe I’m the only one that does the latter but I do love Halloween.

 BooFest…